pingjiang/composer/doc-zhcn/00-intro.md

 ## Dependency management

-Composer is not a package manager.
-Yes, it deals with "packages" or libraries, but it manages them on a per-project basis, installing them in a directory (e.g. `vendor`) inside your project.
+it manages them on a per-project basis, installing them in a directory (e.g. `vendor`) inside your project.
 By default it will never install anything globally.
 Thus, it is a dependency manager.